gsong/my-first-blog/docs/windows/README.md

 make runserver
 ```

-This will start the Django web server in a container, and will behave exactly as
+This will start the Django web server in a container.
+To visit the web site
+hosted by the web server go to the URL displayed when this command is run.

-described in the tutorial.
+The `make runserver` command will otherwise behave exactly as described in the
+tutorial.

 ### Skip the Following Sections